• Insights

 US Citizenship and Immigration Services (USCIS) and DOL approach the same job from different angles.
 USCIS asks whether the petition supports the requested classification.
 DOL asks whether the employer complied with the LCA, paid the required wage, selected the proper wage level, gave required notice, maintained required records and avoided adverse effects on US workers.
 The revised Form I-129 effectively creates a shared record between USCIS and DOL.
 The employer’s description of duties, skills, supervision and experience can later be tested against the wage level, payroll, job posting, public access file and the employee’s actual role.

 A short example shows the risk.
 An employer files an H-1B petition for a “Software Engineer II.”
 The petition describes a role requiring advanced technical judgment, several years of experience, and responsibility for mentoring junior engineers.
 The company uses a wage level that assumes a less complex role.
 The public job posting says the company will consider candidates with limited experience.
-The manager later tells a site visitor that the employee mostly maintains existing code.
+The manager later tells a USCIS officer during a site visit that the employee mostly maintains existing code.
 No single fact proves noncompliance.
 But taken together—the wage level, the job classification, the petition, and the company’s internal controls—these facts create avenues for scrutiny.

 Proposed prevailing wage increases would raise the stakes.
 Higher wage levels would increase the cost of many H-1B and PERM cases.
 They would also make wage-level selection more consequential because a weak or inconsistent wage-level analysis could produce larger back-wage exposure, require compensation changes, or make some roles harder to sponsor.
 Employers would need to explain why a job fits a particular wage level, how that analysis lines up with the company’s job architecture and whether the petition, LCA, posting, payroll and manager understanding all tell the same story.